This post includes affiliate links.

 Next, you will start crocheting 1 single crochet in the first stitch and 1 double crochet in the next stitch.
 Again continue this pattern until the end of the row.
 You will turn and keep repeating row 2.
 Remember that you will always crochet

 I really like the Lemon Peel Stitch.
 It is not only easy, but it also provides so much texture and dimension when using it on crochet projects.
-Although I have a Lemon Peel Hat pattern for you on Saturday, I am also working on a scarf, fingerless gloves and headband pattern using the Lemon Peel Stitch.
+Although I have a Lemon Peel Hat pattern for you already, I am also working on a scarf, fingerless gloves and a headband pattern using the Lemon Peel Stitch.
 So look out for those.
 If you are worried about missing anything, be sure to sign up for my newsletter below.

-If you had any trouble with the above photo tutorial, I highly recommend for you to check out my below video tutorial to learn how to make ribbing on hats.
+If you had any trouble with the above photo tutorial, I highly recommend you check out my below video tutorial to learn how to make ribbing on hats.
 It is very detailed and shows every step.

 The Break-Through Moment: Lemon Peel Stitch Video Tutorial